2020 New Mexico Governor’s STEM Challenge & Showcase

-Schools accepting the Challenge will utilize LANL’s question as a co-curricular learning toll and case study in their STEM class curricula; though all STEM classrooms may participate, schools will choose one team of up to ten students working with up to two mentor teachers to submit a proposed solution.
+Schools accepting the Challenge will utilize NMSU’s question as a co-curricular learning toll and case study in their STEM class curricula; though all STEM classrooms may participate, schools will choose one team of up to ten students working with up to two mentor teachers to submit a proposed solution.
 Schools may register their team without identifying and naming all 10 student team members.
-This is a recent change to accommodate schools who are still recruiting.
 The Challenge will recognize student achievement in STEM and help NM’s diverse student population recognize the potential that STEM jobs have to address local, state, and global challenges.
 Students will practice their collaborative problem solving and presentation skills while learning how to use engineering design and the science and engineering practices to construct project models to present information and evaluate solutions.

-Participating NM industry employers will judge team’s project models based on quality and degree to which the answer reflect skills required for careers with NM STEM businesses.
-Winning teams evaluated and chosen by NM STEM employers will be awarded $5,000 ($500/student) and invited to present at the Statewide STEM Showcase before all companies, alliance participants, and other school teams.
-All participating team students will be eligible to letter, as recognized by the New Mexico Activities Association.
+Participating NM industry employers will judge team’s project models based on quality and degree to which the answer reflect skills required for careers with NM STEM businesses, and award winning teams up to $5000 ($500/student).
+All participating teams will present at the Virtual Statewide STEM Showcase held on December 5, 2020.

-- Prototypes/plans must be submitted to the Statewide STEM Showcase Coordinator, Anjeli Doty at email@example.com by 11:59 pm on Friday, November 22, 2019.
+- Prototypes/plans must be submitted to the Statewide STEM Showcase Coordinator, Madison Burns by 11:59 pm on Friday, November 13, 2020.
 A group of industry representatives will select projects to invite to the showcase in December.